Recipes from the Kitchen of Dr. Amy Rothenberg

 An unexpected joy of the empty nest is the absence of urgency & constancy of everything related to food: shopping, planning, cooking & cleaning up-- all of which I poured myself into AND don't miss a bit!
 I always felt that I was quietly modeling the importance of food, family time and how to nourish oneself to my kids.
 But now Paul & I will sometimes have eggs for dinner or cheese and crackers and sliced mango for lunch and feel entirely liberated!
 I feel less pressure to prepare all the food for all the people all the time and with a bit of time and space opened up, intermittently, I am enjoying cooking all the more!
 On these pages I'd like to share some of our family's favorite recipes.

 It remains essential to start our days with a good healthy breakfast.
-I find it's a terrific time for high fiber, hi protein, comfort foods, that set me up for a even-energy, happy day!
+I find it's a terrific time for high fiber, high protein comfort foods, that set me up for a even-energy, happy day!

 To start off, I am going right back to basics!
 Chicken soup!
 Most every culture in the world has its bone broths, made from the animals available and cooked long for maximal nutrition.
 I think of chicken soup as one of the best healing foods we have.